 But, you can’t just start pinning willy-nilly.
 You need to understand what it takes to get started on Pinterest (grab my free Pinterest Quick Start Guide to get started).
 Then you need to develop a pinning strategy.

-You can also start your other social media channels at this same time (Facebook, Twitter, Instagram).
+You can also start your other social media channels simultaneously (Facebook, Twitter, Instagram).
 You don’t have to use these if you do not want to.
 And, to be honest, if your ideal reader is not on those platforms, it is a waste of your time to focus your efforts there anyhow.

-Start pinning and sharing on social media to start to see traffic coming your way.
+Start pinning and sharing on social media to get some initial traffic coming your way.

 4 – 6 WEEKS